HydroModPy/HydroModPy/examples/projects/04_streamflow_intermittence_in_transient/README.md

 Four more are declared and apply only to a run the calibration promoted:
 `downslope_distance_crossing`, `bisection_bracket_trace`,
 `parameter_cost_profile` and `matching_hydrographic_network_card`.
 On a plain
 `hmp run` they skip themselves and say why.
+A calibration promotes one run per stage and each stage draws what it measured: the steady stage renders 8 of the 12, the two instant maps skipping a timestep a single-period run does not hold and the two multi-year maps skipping a record they need more than one step of;
+the transient stage renders 10, and the two that read the network criterion skip themselves on a stage that published no distance.
+That last pair does render on both stages of `run_calibration_by_hand.toml`, whose storage stage scores the network too.

 Every figure that draws one instant draws the same instant, step 34 of 36, which is October 2002.
 The default, the last timestep, is a December with a